In the orthodontic world, bites are classified in three categories, based on the relationship with the six-year molars.

 Class III: Lower molars are too far forward, resulting in a less than ideal relationship.
 Lower canines are often too far forward in relation to the upper canines.
 An underbite is characteristic of this bite relationship, with the lower front teeth in front of the upper front teeth.
 Lower front teeth may also be edge to edge with upper front teeth.

-Your Westport orthodontists at Westwalk Orthodontic Group have had great success utilizing Carriere Correctors to correct Class II & Class III bite relationships.
+Your Norwalk orthodontists at Westwalk Orthodontic Group have had great success utilizing Carriere Correctors to correct Class II & Class III bite relationships.

 The Carriere Corrector consists of a small, thin metal bar that is bonded from the back of the upper canine to the back of the first molar.
 Small hooks allow for elastics (rubber bands) to be placed.

 These elastics are worn from the hook on the canine to a hook on the molar of the opposite arch to apply the necessary force to achieve the desired tooth movement efficiently.
 The rubber bands allow retraction of the canines and forward movement of the opposing molars, allowing for an ideal bite relationship.

 At the initial consultation, we will present a detailed plan of treatment, and if the Carriere Corrector is recommended, we will explain the appliance in detail.

 Carriere Correctors in Westport are small metal bars designed to move all your teeth as a unit and correct the positioning of your jaws.
 The metal bars get bonded to your teeth and the elastic bands help move your jaw until your molars and canines are properly aligned.